 Meet EPA Chemist Quincy Teng, Ph.D.

-EPA research chemist Quincy Teng, Ph.D., focuses on the application of metabolomics—a relatively new, specialized field of biochemistry focused on studying small molecules known as metabolites—on environmental and life sciences.
-He has more than 25 years of experience in biological nuclear magnetic resonance (NMR) spectroscopy applied to structure biology, small molecules, and metabolomics.
+EPA research chemist Quincy Teng, Ph.D., focuses on the application of metabolomics, a specialized field of biochemistry focused on studying endogenous metabolites, on environmental and life sciences.
+He has more than 30 years of experience in biological nuclear magnetic resonance (NMR) spectroscopy applied to structure biology, small molecules, and metabolomics.

 How does your science matter?